kumarutkarsh99/lecturelens_frontend/README.md

 # LectureLens

-LectureLens is a smart note management web application that enables users to upload and search lecture notes using Optical Character Recognition (OCR), Natural Language Processing (NLP), and intelligent search.
+LectureLens is a smart note management web application that enables users to upload and search lecture notes using Optical Character Recognition (OCR), Natural Language Processing (NLP) and intelligent search.
 It is designed for students and learners who require an organized and searchable platform for their handwritten or scanned study materials.

 ---